NUDelta/analyze-the-pear/transcripts/charles-seongsik.md

 A; sweet

-B; um ,consume array, var less than target,
+B: um, consume array, var less than target

 20:24